Table of Contents

 - Open technology enthusiasts which contribute to the values of open through decentralized technologies (e.g., blockchain.)

-Your session should align with at least one of the Summit goals:
+Proposed sessions are expected to align with at least one of the Summit goals:

 - Who are we, and how do we grow and diversify our movement?